MyreMylar/pygame_gui/docs/source/theme_reference/theme_horizontal_slider.rst

  - "**shape_corner_radius**" - Only used if our shape is 'rounded_rectangle'.
 It sets the radius used for the rounded corners.
  - "**border_width**" - the width in pixels of the border around the slider.
 Defaults to 1.
  - "**shadow_width**" - the width in pixels of the shadow behind the slider.
 Defaults to 1.
+ - "**enable_arrow_buttons**" - Enables or disables the arrow buttons for the slider.
+"1" is enabled, "0" is disabled.
+Defaults to "1".
+ - "**sliding_button_width**" - Sets the width of the sliding button.
+Defaults to "20".

 Sub-elements
 --------------